-The following statement may cause some southern feathers to get ruffled but here goes: This is true southern cornbread dressing in that it contains no bread; just cornbread and that's the way we eat it in the south!
-If we added bread, then it would be called stuffing and we don't stuff our dressing into a turkey, only our mouths!
+This traditional dressing contains no bread - just cornbread - and that's the way a lot of us eat it here in the South!
+If we added bread, then we would sometimes call it stuffing.
+Down here, we don't usually stuff our dressing into the turkey, only our mouths!

 (see recipe card for complete details)

-STEP 1: Prepare 1 pan of cornbread per the directions on the box/bag (as stated above, I recommend either Aunt Jemima's or White Lily self-rising cornmeal mix).
+Prepare 1 pan of cornbread per the directions on the box/bag (as stated above, I recommend either Aunt Jemima's or White Lily self-rising cornmeal mix).
 Let cool, then crumble.

-STEP 3: Melt the butter in a large saute pan.
+Melt the butter in a large sauté pan.
 Add the minced onion and celery.
 Simmer for 5 minutes or until tender.
 Remove from heat.

-STEP 5: Pour into prepared dish and bake uncovered for 30 minutes or until lightly browned.
+Pour cornbread mixture into prepared dish and bake uncovered for 30 minutes or until lightly browned.
 The center of the dressing should be set (not jiggly).
-However, don’t over bake the dressing or it may get dry.
+That said, be careful not to over bake the cornbread dressing, or it may get dry.

 Absolutely, this dressing can be made ahead of time!
 After you've mixed up all the ingredients, store it covered in the refrigerator for 1-2 days before you plan to eat it.
-On the day of the meal, take it out of the refrigerator, pour into your casserole dish, and bake as directed.
+On the day of the meal, take it out of the refrigerator, pour it into your casserole dish, and bake as directed.

 Absolutely!
 There are 2 options: